mosuka/cockatrice/docs/en/health_check/index.rst

 Health check
 ============

-Cockatrice provides a health endpoint which returns 200 if Cockatrice is live or ready to response to queries.
+Cockatrice provides a health check endpoint which returns 200 if Cockatrice is live or ready to response to queries.

 Liveness probe